 A few of the links below are affiliate links which means I get paid or rewarded in some way if you use them to purchase, but rest assured these are all tools and services I actually use.

-It might not be the newest MacBook Pro, but it gets the job done.
-This is my personal computer and it does not reflect what I use on my day to day work environment, but it does reflect what I use for all my personal projects and work.
+This is my personal computer, and it does not reflect what I use on my day-to-day work environment, but it's a great machine to develop my personal projects